FOSSRIT/sugar-quickstart/README.md

 	license : A license tells people what they can and can't do with a program.
 			  GPLv2+ is a popular standard license.

+	TroubleShooting:
+		-If your xo activity icon doesn't display correctly, the problem lies within your activity.info file.
+		-Your icon should not have the .svg after the file name.
+You only need the file name.
+		-If you are working on an older version of an activity, make sure that the values are correctly named (class = exec, etc..)

 4.)setup.py file